Located in Lloydminster, Saskatchewan, the Upgrader converts heavy oil to a high-quality, low-sulphur synthetic oil. It also produces diesel fuel.

 Husky trades energy-based commodities and refined products, coordinates related logistics and markets the Company’s proprietary and third-party production of crude oil, synthetic crude oil, natural gas liquids, natural gas, sulphur and petroleum coke.

 The Husky Lima Refinery, located in Lima, Ohio in the U.S Midwest, processes light crude oil.
-A crude oil flexibility project underway is expected to increase heavy oil processing capacity to 40,000 bbls/day by the end of 2018.
-As of the end of 2016, about 10,000 bbls/day of heavy crude could be processed.
+A crude oil flexibility project underway is expected to increase heavy oil processing capacity to 40,000 bbls/day by the end of 2019.
+The refinery currently can process about 10,000 bbls/day of heavy crude.

 The refinery produces gasoline, diesel, jet fuel, residual fuels and petrochemical feedstocks.
 The two billion gallons of refined petroleum products produced annually include approximately 25 percent of the gasoline consumed in Ohio.

-The 50,000 bbls/day Husky Superior Refinery, located in Superior, Wisconsin in the U.S. Midwest, processes light and heavy crude oil.
+The Husky Superior Refinery, located in Superior, Wisconsin in the U.S. Midwest, processes light and heavy crude oil.

 The refinery produces asphalt, gasoline, diesel and heavy fuel oils.
 Its associated logistics include two asphalt terminals and 3.6 million barrels of crude and product storage.